Extrachromosomal circular DNA: Role in cancer

 A subtype of eccDNA, such as ecDNA, ribosomal DNA locus (Extrachromosomal rDNA circle), and double minutes have been associated with genomic instability.
-Double minute ecDNAs are fragments of extrachromosomal DNA, which were originally observed in a large number of human tumors including breast, lung, ovary, colon, and most notably, neuroblastoma.
+Double minute eccDNAs are fragments of extrachromosomal DNA, which were originally observed in a large number of human tumors including breast, lung, ovary, colon, and most notably, neuroblastoma.
 They are a manifestation of gene amplification during the development of tumors, which give the cells selective advantages for growth and survival.
 Double minutes, like actual chromosomes, are composed of chromatin and replicate in the nucleus of the cell during cell division.
 Unlike typical chromosomes, they are composed of circular fragments of DNA, up to only a few million base pairs in size and contain no centromere or telomere.

 Double minute chromosomes (DMs), which present as paired chromatin bodies under light microscopy, have been shown to be a subset of ecDNA.
 Double minute chromosomes represent about 30% of the cancer-containing spectrum of ecDNA, including single bodies, and have been found to contain identical gene content as single bodies.
 The ecDNA notation encompasses all forms of the large gene-containing extrachromosomal DNA found in cancer cells.
 This type of ecDNA is commonly seen in cancer cells of various histologies, but virtually never in normal tissue. ecDNA are thought to be produced through double-strand breaks in chromosomes or over replication of DNA in an organism.

 The circular shape of ecDNA differs from the linear structure of chromosomal DNA in meaningful ways that influence cancer pathogenesis.
 Oncogenes encoded on ecDNA have massive transcriptional output, ranking in the top 1% of genes in the entire transcriptome.
 In contrast to bacterial plasmids or mitochondrial DNA, ecDNA are chromatinized, containing high levels of active histone marks, but a paucity of repressive histone marks.
 The ecDNA chromatin architecture lacks the higher-order compaction that is present on chromosomal DNA and is among the most accessible DNA in the entire cancer genome.

 From eccDNA, matrix attachment regions (MARs) were found to activate amplification of oncogenes.
 Transfection of these MARs into human embryonic kidney 293T cells resulted in an increase in gene expression, suggesting that these eccDNA-derived MARs are involved in oncogene activation. eccDNA also appears to play a role in other cancers such as breast cancer, where oncogenes in human epidermal growth factor receptor 2 (HER2)-positive breast cancer genes in eccDNA are amplified.
 This eccDNA has also shown the ability to acquire resistance to therapies for receptor tyrosine kinases (RTKs), like HER26.